christopher192/computer-vision-deep-learning-project/project/object_detection/aerial_maritime/README.md

     ![](image/map_example.png)

+### Mean Average Precision (mAP) Implementation
+1.  `pycocotools` is used for mAP evaluation.
+For reference, check this [training sample](https://github.com/pytorch/vision/tree/main/references/detection) from the PyTorch repository.
+2. `ultralytics` evaluation metric, commonly used in YOLO, has been implemented in this project.
+For more details, refer this [sample](https://github.com/ultralytics/ultralytics/blob/118edde3baf7c71e4b1765282be7ce1625699b7f/ultralytics/utils/metrics.py).

 ### Confusion Matrix
 The `ConfusionMatrix` class has been referenced from the Ultralytics repository, an open-source implementation available on their GitHub page under the `ultralytics/utils/metrics.py` file.
 As the repository is a well-known and reliable source in the deep learning community, the implementation is efficient and suitable for this project.